-In the year you turn 70 ½, you generally must begin taking required minimum distributions, known as RMDs, from Traditional 401(k)s, Roth 401(k)s or Traditional IRAs.2 RMD amounts are calculated as a percentage of your account balances and are based on your life expectancy.
-If you don't take the full amount of these annual distributions within the required time frame, you'll incur a significant additional tax of 50% of the difference between what you received and the required amount you should have withdrawn.
+In the year you turn 72, you generally must begin taking required minimum distributions, known as RMDs, from traditional 401(k)s, Roth 401(k)s or traditional IRAs.2 RMD amounts are calculated as a percentage of your account balances and are based on your life expectancy.
+If you don't take the full amount of these annual distributions within the required time frame, you'll incur an additional tax of 50% of the difference between what you received and the required amount you should have withdrawn.
 Be sure to speak with your tax advisor about requirements that may be specific to your situation—and to your financial advisor about how to fit these distributions into your retirement income strategy.

 Connect with an advisor and start a conversation about your goals.

 Bank of America is a marketing name for the Retirement Services business of Bank of America Corporation.